Christianib003/christian-iradukunda_rl_summative/docs/env_spec.md

 1. **Road cell**
    - Traversable by the truck.

 2. **Bin cell (normal)**
    - Contains a trash bin with a fill level that increases over time.

 3. **High-priority bin cell**
    - Same as bin cell, but associated with a high-priority location (e.g., hospital/market).
    - Fill rate is higher and overflow is more costly.

 4. **Depot cell**
    - Starting position of the truck.
    - Only cell where the agent can unload collected waste.

 5. **Blocked / non-road cell (optional)**
    - Non-traversable (truck cannot enter).
    - Included to increase routing complexity (e.g., buildings).
+   - Currently not used in the implementation (no blocked cells), but supported by the design.

 The exact layout (positions of bins, high-priority bins, depot, and blocked cells) is defined in the environment initialization and can be fixed or sampled from a small set of predefined maps.

 ## 3. Agent Definition